Safety and Liveness of Quantitative Properties and Automata: Introduction

-We prove that the considered classes of quantitative automata have the ability to express the least upper bound over their values, namely, they are supremum-closed.
-Similarly as for safety and the total-order constraint, this ability helps us simplify quantitative liveness.
-For supremum-closed quantitative properties, we show that a property is live iff for every value $v$, the set of executions whose value is at least $v$ is live in the boolean sense.
+We prove that the considered classes of quantitative automata are supremum-closed.
+Together with the total-order constraint, this helps us simplify the study of their safety and liveness thanks to our alternative characterizations from the first part.
+These simplified characterizations prove useful for checking safety and liveness of quantitative automata, constructing their safety closure, and decomposing them into safety and liveness components.

-These simplifying characterizations of safety and liveness for quantitative automata prove useful for checking the safety and liveness of these automata, for constructing the safety closure of an automaton, and for decomposing an automaton into safety and liveness components.
-Let us recall the quantitative automaton in \cref{fig:intro}a.
+For example, let us recall the quantitative automaton in \cref{fig:intro}a.
 Since it is supremum-closed, we can construct its safety closure in \PTime by computing the maximal value it can achieve from each state.
 The safety closure of this automaton is shown in \cref{fig:intro}b.
 For the value functions $\Inf$, $\Sup$, $\LimInf$, $\LimSup$, $\LimInfAvg$, and $\LimSupAvg$, the safety closure of a given automaton is an $\Inf$-automaton, while for $\DSum$, it is a $\DSum$-automaton.

 Evidently, one can check if a quantitative automaton $\A$ is safe by checking if it is equivalent to its safety closure, i.e., if $\A(w) = \safe{\A}(w)$ for every execution $w$.
-This allows for a \PSpace procedure for checking the safety of $\Sup$-, $\LimInf$-, and $\LimSup$-automata~\cite{CDH10}, but not for $\LimInfAvg$- and $\LimSupAvg$-automata, whose equivalence check is undecidable~\cite{DBLP:conf/csl/DegorreDGRT10}.
-For these cases, we use the special structure of the safety-closure automaton for reducing safety checking to the problem of whether some other automaton expresses a constant function.
+This allows for a \PSpace procedure for checking the safety of $\Sup$-, $\LimInf$-, and $\LimSup$-automata~\cite{DBLP:journals/tocl/ChatterjeeDH10}, but not for $\LimInfAvg$- and $\LimSupAvg$-automata, whose equivalence check is undecidable~\cite{DBLP:conf/csl/DegorreDGRT10,DBLP:conf/concur/ChatterjeeDEHR10,DBLP:journals/tcs/HunterPPR18}.
+For these cases, we use the special structure of the safety-closure automaton for reducing safety checking to the problem of whether an automaton expresses a constant function.
 We show that the latter problem is \PSpaceC for $\LimInfAvg$- and $\LimSupAvg$-automata, by a somewhat involved reduction to the limitedness problem of distance automata, and obtain an \ExpSpace decision procedure for their safety check.